 An in-person interview with members of the Admissions Committee is required.
-Only selected applicants will be invited to interview.
+Only selected applicants will be invited to interview (all related expenses are the sole responsibility of the applicant).
+Interview dates are scheduled directly with the applicant by the Admissions Office.
 An invitation to interview does not guarantee admission or imply any specific action on the part of the Admissions Committee.